VinceW31/SONOFF_OTA/PlatformIO/README.md

 Check or change the line "const int Ext_Sw = 4; //14 for Sonoff Basic, 04 for Sonoff Mini" if required

-Enabled the OTA lines in the Platformio.ini file with the correct ip address for your SONOFF in the Platformio.ini file.

 Now compile and verify the code to make sure it builds correctly for the esp01 board.

-Load/Open file: Sonoff_OTA

 If it compiles correctly then Upload the code to the SONOFF for the first time using the (autodetected) COM port (if it fails to upload then try swapping the TX and RX leads over and try again).